Jy-Lau/ROS-PointCloud-AMR/README.md

 # Description

-This PCL & ROS project serves as a proof of concept for an autonomous vehicle to perform segmentation and clustering on moving cars & objects from the surrounding.
+This PCL & ROS project serves as a proof of concept for an autonomous vehicle to perform segmentation and clustering on moving cars & objects from the surrounding using Point Cloud data.
 The real world data set is obtained from a well-known benchmark for computer vision tasks in autonomous driving - The KITTI dataset can be accessed and downloaded from the [KITTI dataset](https://www.cvlibs.net/datasets/kitti/).

 <div style="display: flex;">